Gwenpool: Gwenpool Strikes Back – 2019

 According to Diamond Comic Distributors, Gwenpool Strikes Back #1 was the 31st best selling comic book in August 2019.
 Gwenpool Strikes Back #1 was the 362nd best selling comic book in 2019.

-Sam Stone of CBR.com called Gwenpool Strikes Back #1 the "zaniest appearance the character has had to date," writing, "Baldeón, fresh off illustrating the recent Domino miniseries, is joined by color artist Jesus Aburtov to render the colorful eye-catching return of Gwen.
+Sam Stone of Comic Book Resources called Gwenpool Strikes Back #1 the "zaniest appearance the character has had to date," writing, "Baldeón, fresh off illustrating the recent Domino miniseries, is joined by color artist Jesus Aburtov to render the colorful eye-catching return of Gwen.
 Gwenpool has always been a relatively bright, vibrant character -- a figure leading a bubblegum pop tour of the Marvel Universe -- and the art team more than delivers from medium-bending monologues to the reader to a back-and-forth exchange between Gwen and Spidey fresh off the heels of a gun-toting bank robbery.
 There is a slapstick element to the book that has always been present with the character and the art team is able to channel that signature sense of fun.
 True to its title, Gwenpool Strikes Back has the eponymous, irreverent Marvel character return with a vengeance and slated to cross paths with the biggest names in the Marvel Universe.
 Somehow even more zany than ever before, Williams makes the character her own with a rapid-fire, hyper-verbal first issue elevated by Baldeón's fan-favorite artistic flair.
 Wonderfully weird and a clear labor of love from the creative team, the new miniseries repositions Gwenpool as the wackiest new Marvel character in recent memory."

-Megan Peters of Comicbook.com gave Gwenpool Strikes Back #1 a grade of 4 out of 5 stars, saying, "Gwenpool Strikes Back welcomes a fan-favorite heroine to a universe she was never meant to enter.
+Megan Peters of ComicBook.com gave Gwenpool Strikes Back #1 a grade of 4 out of 5 stars, saying, "Gwenpool Strikes Back welcomes a fan-favorite heroine to a universe she was never meant to enter.
 The quirky character is recognizable in all her fourth-wall chaos, and Gwen has no care for social constructs.
 From dabbing to memes, the heroine rightly calls herself a queen of cringe culture, but it somehow works with this debut's issue as Gwen acts against a clean-cut Peter Parker.
 And with a new power in tow, this series promises to be one of Marvel's most outlandish on shelves these days."

 Other versions

+Dark Gwenpool

+An evil alternate future version of Gwen, called Evil Gwenpool in merchandise or Dark Gwenpool in some video games, is introduced in the story arc Beyond the Fourth Wall as the future archenemy of Miles Morales, who travels back in time to prevent Gwen from becoming her due to evil Gwen having started Civil War III, exposed Miles' secret identity to the world, and manipulated the future Goblins into killing Miles' parents, wife, and child for her.
+After Gwen rejects her evil self, she is apparently wiped from existence.
+Dark Gwenpool would return as the main antagonist of the video game Marvel Duel, and make a cameo appearance in the alternate universe of Peter Parker & Miles Morales: Spider-Men Double Trouble, attending a villain convention with Batroc the Leaper.